N5NMR/MQ135/README.md

 # MQ135
-Display the Air Quality on an Nokia 5110 Display
+Display the Air Quality on an Nokia 5110 Display using a ESP8266 (WEMOS D1 mini)

 MQ135 mit Nokia Display (I2C)
 Display: